Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations

 To find the resultant force vector of the system about each \new{tip-over axis} $\bm{a}_i$, we first define the forces and torques acting on the system \ac{com}, which participate in tip-over instability via the system's equations of motion.
 The equations of motion of the system expressed in the body frame are written as:

-where $\bm{v} \in \mathbb{R}^{6}$ is the stacked linear and angular velocity, $\bm{M}$ and $\bm{C} \in \mathbb{R}^{6 \times 6}$ are the mass and Coriolis matrices, $\bm{g}^B \in \mathbb{R}^{3}$ is the gravity force vector, $\bm{w}_a= ^{\top}$ and $\bm{w}_e \in \mathbb{R}^6$ are the actuation wrenches and external wrenches, respectively.
+where $\bm{v} \in \mathbb{R}^{6}$ is the stacked linear and angular velocity, $\bm{M}$ and $\bm{C} \in \mathbb{R}^{6 \times 6}$ are the mass and Coriolis matrices, $\bm{g}^B,\ \bm{f}^\top_a,\ \bm{\tau}^\top_a \in \mathbb{R}^{3}$ are the gravity force vector, actuation force vector, and actuation torque vector respectively. $\bm{w}_a= ^{\top}$ and $\bm{w}_e \in \mathbb{R}^6$ are the actuation wrenches and external wrenches.
 We assume that only the contact forces between the end-effector and the work surface contribute to the external wrenches.
-The contact forces do not participate in tip-over instability \citep{force_angle}.
-The effects of systematic uncertainties and other possible disturbances (wind gusts etc.) on tip-over stability measures are often addressed by increasing the stability margin \citep{ZMP}.
 Being different from mobile manipulators that usually have actuated wheels, for passive sliding with aerial vehicles, the aerial system generates actuation forces to enable the sliding motion and push towards the work surface.
-Therefore, the forces and torques acting on the aerial system \ac{com} that participate in tip-over instability are defined as:
+Therefore, the forces and torques acting on the aerial system \ac{com} that participate in tip-over instability according to \citep{force_angle} are defined as: